tonethar/IGME-330-Master/notes/HW-cage-clicker-2.md

 fillText(ctx,`Goal: ${levelGoal} Nick's!`, screenWidth-180, screenHeight-20, "14pt courier", "white");
 ```

-- When you reload the page you will get an error - because `levelGoal` was never declared - go ahead and do so near the top of *main.js* - like you did with those other module variables in chapter 1.
+- When you reload the page you will get an error and not see the text - because `levelGoal` was never declared - go ahead and do so near the top of *main.js* - like you did with those other module variables in chapter 1.
 If you don't give it a value, the HUD will say it's `undefined`, biut that's OK because we are going to give it a value (depending on the `currentLevel`) next.

 ## II.
 Implementing `loadLevel()`